 This course is a study of analysis and research writing techniques, persuasive composition, style, and the effective use of language.
 A research paper is required.
 Students must earn a minimum of 'C' to fulfill degree requirements.
-Prerequisite: Guidelines set by the Assessment Committee or minimum of 'C' in ENGL 0123.
+Prerequisite: Guidelines set by the Assessment Committee.